Mageas/single-gpu-passthrough/README.md

 ***Choose the Start/Stop scripts that most closely match your hardware.***

-My hardwarde for this scripts is:
+My hardware for this scripts is:
 - *AMD Ryzen 7 3700X*
 - *NVIDIA GeForce RTX 2070 SUPER*